Efficient, hysteresis free, inverted planar flexible perovskite solar cells via perovskite engineering and stability in cylindrical encapsulation

-A p-i-n type flexible perovskite solar cell (PSC) employing PEDOT:PSS as a hole transport material was fabricated implementing a synergistic approach to tune the composition and morphology of the perovskite films.
-This was accomplished by the optimization of methylammonium-formamidinium double-cation perovskite, Pb(SCN)2 additive and different anti-solvents to make hysteresis-free flexible PSCs.
-PSCs being reported exhibit power conversion efficiency (PCE) of 16.13% with excellent mechanical stability, retaining > 90% of the PCE after 1000 bending cycles at the radius (R) of 6 mm.
-This PCE is amongst the highest reported values for the flexible inverted PSCs fabricated on PEDOT:PSS.
-Although PSCs on rigid conducting glass substrates have been reported to >20%, however, the long-term stability is of great concern because of poor encapsulation.
-Solution processibility of PSC gives the freedom to develop it on flexible substrate, which is suitable for commercialization of PSCs.
-Herein, a novel encapsulation technology of sealing the flexible PSCs inside the cylindrical glass tubes (R = 8 mm) is being demonstrated.
-Encapsulated flexible devices retained 90% of PCE after 6000 hours under ambient conditions.
+A p–i–n type flexible perovskite solar cell (PSC) employing PEDOT:PSS as a hole transport material was fabricated implementing a synergistic approach to tune the composition and morphology of perovskite films.
+This was accomplished by the optimization of methylammonium–formamidinium double-cation perovskite, Pb(SCN)2 additive and different anti-solvents to make hysteresis-free flexible PSCs.
+The PSCs reported exhibit a power conversion efficiency (PCE) of 16.13% with excellent mechanical stability, retaining >90% of the PCE after 1000 bending cycles at a radius (R) of 6 mm.
+This PCE is amongst the highest reported values for flexible inverted PSCs fabricated on PEDOT:PSS.
+Although PSCs on rigid conducting glass substrates have been reported to exhibit >20% PCE, long-term stability is of great concern because of poor encapsulation.
+Solution processability of PSCs gives the freedom to develop them on flexible substrates, which is suitable for commercialization of PSCs.
+Herein, a novel encapsulation technology of sealing flexible PSCs inside cylindrical glass tubes (R = 8 mm) is being demonstrated.
+Encapsulated flexible devices retained 90% of the PCE after 6000 hours under ambient conditions.